EctorHernandez/Azure-Virtual-Machines/README.md

 In your Windows computer go to your search bar and search for Remote Desk Top
 <img src="https://i.imgur.com/OGD4jw0.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>Select Remote Desktop Connection to open up the connection window.</p>
-<p>Once opened take the public IP Address from the VN you made and type it into the field. </p>
+<p>Once opened take the public IP Address from the VN you made and type it into the field.
+After that use the user name and password you created back in the basics tab to sign into your new virual machine.</p>
 <p>Select connect</p>
 <P></P>
 <img src="https://i.imgur.com/CU5rOq1.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>